kstange/MasqueBlizzBars/README.md

 Thanks to [StormFX](https://github.com/StormFX), the author of Masque, for a ton of feedback and development tips and for creating a logo for the addon.

-Thanks to Madnessbox, the author of the abandoned [Masque Blizz Bars](https://www.curseforge.com/wow/addons/masque-blizz-bars) for the original concept.
+Thanks to Madnessbox, the author of the original Masque Blizz Bars addon, for the concept.